chrultrabook/docs/index.md

 <h1><div align="center">Welcome to the Chrultrabook Docs!</div></h1>

-### What is a Chrultrabook and who is this guide for?
+### What is a ChrUltraBook and who is this guide for?

 A Chrultrabook is a modified Chromebook designed to run Windows, Linux, or even macOS by utilizing MrChromebox coreboot firmware and custom CoolStar drivers.
 The purpose of this repository is to provide comprehensive and user-friendly documentation on hardware, firmware, and operating systems.